 |12V Rail||40A, Single|

 Corsair Carbide 270R Mid-Tower ATX

 To accommodate all these components, you need a solid computer case.
 Here I have selected Corsair Carbide Series 270R ATX Mid-Tower Case.
-This is a very simple, sleek, compact and elegant high-quality mid-tower case from Corsair that has enough room to accommodate all your high-end components.
-The case has good airflow, ventilation and it comes with one 120mm pre-installed in it.
-However, you can optionally install more fans on top, front and rear.
+This is a very simple, sleek, compact, and elegant high-quality mid-tower case from Corsair that has enough room to accommodate all your high-end components.
+The case has good airflow, ventilation and it comes with one 120mm pre-installed.
+However, you can optionally install more fans on top, front, and rear.
 On the front side panel, you will find two USB 3.0 ports and audio ports.

 This mid-tower case has a minimalist design and solid build quality.
 It can support graphics cards up to 370mm in length and up to 170mm tall CPU coolers.
-It supports ATX, Micro-ATX and Mini-ITX motherboards and comes with features like dust filters, cable routing and tools free drive installation.
+It supports ATX, Micro-ATX and Mini-ITX motherboards and comes with features like dust filters, cable routing, and tool-free drive installation.

 |Corsair Carbide Series 270R ATX Mid-Tower Case Specifications|

 |Motherboard Support||ATX, Micro-ATX, and Mini-ATX|